Scaling Network Topologies for Multi-User Entanglement Distribution: Scaling for different network topologies for multi-path in multi-user networks

-Given the premise that multi-path routing and network topology plays a crucial role in future multi-user entanglement distribution networks to accommodate the desired number of user pairs with feasible efficiency-fidelity trade-off.
-Here, insight is given by making two significantly different networks for $14$ universities in Islamabad, the capital city of Pakistan.
+Multi-path routing and network topology play a crucial role in future multi-user entanglement distribution networks with memories, to accommodate the desired number of user pairs with feasible efficiency-fidelity trade-off.
+However, efficient quantum memories are not readily available.
+Here we show a clear advantage of using redundant edges in practical memory-less networks as well.
+We consider two significantly different networks for $14$ universities in Islamabad, the capital city of Pakistan.

-Now in real-world networks, each edge will not be the same.
-Some will be longer than others, affecting the costs of utilising those edges.
+In real-world networks, each edge is not the same.
+Some will be longer than others, affecting the costs of utilizing those edges.
 So for the Islamabad network, we made the edge costs dependent on the shortest distance between the two nodes that the edge joins, along with a base cost of $0.1 \text{dB}/\text{km}$.
 One of the two networks simulated for Islamabad is a minimal spanning tree (MST) with $13$ edges.
 This is one of the most common topologies used for multi-node P2P networks.
 By definition, it is a graph that joins all the nodes with a minimum number of edges.
 The other is a network with $91$ edges based on a complete graph that connects each node with every other node, thus providing at least one path to each user pair at any given moment.

 An MST-like topology will likely fail around 49\% times in providing a path to anything greater than one user pair.
 Therefore, when simulated for $500$ trials, the routing path data between 3 user pairs is linearly distributed.
 Grouping in data might be due to the higher cost for longer paths between far-away user pairs.
-That utilises many channels at lower efficiency-fidelity regions, and shorter paths between closer or neighbouring user pairs have auspicious values for fidelity and efficiency.
+That utilises many channels at lower efficiency-fidelity regions, and shorter paths between closer or neighboring user pairs have auspicious values for fidelity and efficiency.
 The high chance of failure makes MST a terrible candidate for a multi-user entanglement distribution network.
-This means that even though user pairs might be neighbouring, there is a strong chance that those channels are already under use by some other user pair, rendering it useless.
-Thus, meagre secret key rate generation rates were expected from Fig.~\ref{MST ISB}(a).
+This means that even though user pairs might be neighboring, there is a strong chance that those channels are already under use by some other user pair, rendering it useless.
+Thus, meager secret key rate generation rates were expected from Fig.~\ref{MST ISB}(a).

 The complete graph (CG) projects a different trade-off than MST.
 The CG network has around $91$ channels with a very high net length which guarantees multi-path routing leading to low collective path efficiencies but high fidelities.
 The key generation rate per user pair improves because all three user pairs have many options for path routing.
 This improvement causes the complete graph to surpass MST in QKD key rate at very low efficiencies, as seen in Fig.~\ref{MST ISB}(b).